Clogged DPF, how to diagnose it?

 P2463 : DPF soot level too high.

-P246C : The differential pressure sensor indicates a problem with DPF performance.
+P246C : Differential pressure sensor indicates a problem with DPF performance.

-P24A4 : Problem with reading the pressure difference or temperature in the DPF system.
+P24A4 : Problem with reading the differential pressure or temperature in the DPF system.

 7. Errors with cooperating systems: